Vipinn29/Uddyog-Saarthi/README.md

 # Uddyog-Saarthi
-A website for physical handicap persons that provides educational courses as well as job notifications posted by the admin.
+A website that provides educational courses as well as job notifications for physical handicap persons.
+This helps the physically disabled people to easily find the jobs posted by the admin.